 3. Complying with the Additional Requirements set forth in §9.6.5.1.2 below; and

-4. Satisfying the Planning Board Findings for Special Permits listed in §9.6.7.3.3 (mitigation to abutting land by reason of air or water pollution, noise, dust, vibrations, and stormwater runoff); § 9.6.7.3.4 (safe and convenient access to the site), §9.6.7.3.6 (adequate capacity for public services, including water pressure and sewer capacity); and §9.6.7.3.9 (energy savings and environmentally friendly building techniques).
+4. Satisfying the Planning Board Findings for Special Permits listed in §9.6.7.5.3 (mitigation to abutting land by reason of air or water pollution, noise, dust, vibrations, and stormwater runoff); § 9.6.7.5.4 (safe and convenient access to the site); and §9.6.7.5.6 (adequate capacity for water, sewer and public services).

-9.6.5.1 Allowable From Form Standards - Illustrative Plans (Option 1).
+9.6.5.1 Allowable Form Standards - Illustrative Plans (Option 1).

-1. Tables 5-1 and Tables 5A-H. For an applicant utilizing one or more of the Illustrative Plans 1-4 Maps 2-5 to develop a Concept Plan, the Allowable Form Standards set forth in Tables -1 and Tables 5A-H, annexed to the Bylaw and made a part of it, shall apply.
+1. Tables 5-1 and Tables 5A-H. For an applicant utilizing one or more of the Illustrative Plan Maps 2-5 to develop a Concept Plan, the Allowable Form Standards set forth in Tables -1 and Tables 5A-H, annexed to the Bylaw and made a part of it, shall apply.

 2. Additional Requirements.
-In addition to conforming with the Allowable Form Standards, an applicant utilizing a Concept Plan based upon an Illustrative Plan must satisfy the following Development Standards applicable to all Concept Plans.
+In addition to conforming with the Allowable Form Standards, an applicant utilizing a Concept Plan based upon an Illustrative Plan must satisfy the following Development Standards, if applicable:

 A. §9.6.5.2.3 Lighting;

+B. §9.6.5.2.5 Parking;

-B. §9.6.5.2.6 Signage;
+C. §9.6.5.2.6 Signage;

-C. §9.6.5.2.5 Parking

-C. §9.6.2.5.8 Tree Preservation and Landscaping;
+D. §9.6.5.2.8 Landscaping;

-D. §9.6.5.2.9 Stormwater Management; and
+E. §9.6.5.2.9 Stormwater Management; and

-E. §9.6.5.2.10 Service Areas, Loading Docks, and Mechanical and Solar Equipment.
+F. §9.6.5.2.10 Service Areas, Loading Docks, and Mechanical and Solar Equipment.

 ANNEX TABLES 5-1 and Tables 5A-H - ALLOWABLE FORM STANDARDS

-9.6.5.2 Development Standards - Concept Plans Developed without

-Reference to Use of Illustrative Plans (Option 2).
-This Section sets forth standards and requirements for development or redevelopment if an applicant does not prepare a Concept Plan with reference to using an Illustrative Plan.
+9.6.5.2 Development Standards - Development without Use of Illustrative Plans (Option 2).
+This Section sets forth standards and requirements for development or redevelopment if an applicant does not prepare a Concept Plan using an Illustrative Plan.

 1. Buffers.
 The function of buffer areas is to provide attractive visual and spatial separation between adjacent land uses and public streets, as well as to soften potentially incompatible land uses and development from adjacent properties and public streets.

 A. Perimeter Buffers.
-A To the extent feasible, a perimeter buffer of 100 feet shall be maintained around the entire property and must remain untouched except to allow access to the site.
+To the extent feasible, a perimeter buffer of 100 feet shall be maintained around the exterior boundary of the BHOD.
 The buffer shall consist of multi-layered vertical and horizontal plantings to achieve a consistent and dense visual buffer and structural buffering also may be required.
+[Note to Draft: GCTS would like to further discuss buffers]

 B. Landscape Buffers.
 Where the perimeter buffer consists of trees and native shrubs, their preservation is required.
-If the buffer needs to be modified it must be enhanced to soften the visual impact of structures or parking spaces from adjacent properties, the existing vegetation must be maintained and supplemented with trees and shrubs of a variety and species appropriate to the area.
+If the buffer needs to be modified it must be enhanced to soften the visual impact of new buildings, structures or parking spaces from adjacent properties, the existing vegetation must be maintained and supplemented with trees and shrubs of a variety and species appropriate to the area.

 C. Structural Elements.
-Structural elements such as fences or privacy walls no taller than six feet in height or berms or other elements approved by the Planning Board may be required as buffers depending upon adjacent land uses.
-When fences or privacy walls are used as structural elements, adequate distance shall be maintained between the structure and the property line for plant material in order to create a softening effect on the structure.
+Structural elements such as fences or privacy walls no taller than eight feet in height or berms or other elements may be used as buffers.